Exploring the Gemini CLI

 Don't be afraid to reject a suggestion if it doesn't seem right.
 You are in control of the process.

 Use Gemini to generate shell commands you can't quite remember.
-This saves you from having
+This saves you from

-it to figure it out through using the --help
+just tell it to figure it out through using the --help flag.

-Example Prompt: "Write a bash script to convert all .HEIC
+"Write a bash script to convert all .HEIC files in the current directory

-and resize them to a maximum width of 1200 pixels."
+to .jpg and resize them to a maximum width of 1200 pixels."

-6. Finish the task with Git: Commit and Push
+6. Finish the task with Git: commit and push

 When you've finished implementing a feature, you can hand off the entire Git workflow.
 Gemini will: